 There is no way of knowing whether our pronunciation is correct.
 They can’t expect us to just mimic the way the native speakers speak.

-Hopefully, they can provide a way we can check our pronunciation, perhaps something like the Easy Learning 6 has, or provide a platform where we can have interaction with other learners.
+Hopefully, they can provide a way we can check our pronunciation, perhaps something like the Easy Learning 6 has, or provide a platform where we can interact with other learners.

-I wish they could have used real images instead of cartoons.
+I wish they could have used authentic images instead of cartoons.
 Simply because not all people speak English and they may not know what certain words mean.

 Like myself, I have to Google what this or that means before I go to the next one.
-That is because some of the images don’t deliver a clear message.
+It’s because some of the images don’t deliver a clear message.

-Even though the vocabulary covers almost all topics, it doesn’t cover what seems to be the most obvious popular topic like music, profession, etc.
+Even though the vocabulary covers almost all topics, it doesn’t cover what seems to be the most obvious popular topics like music, profession, etc.

-Obviously, you’re not going to be fluent in pronunciation due to the reason stated above.
+Obviously, you’re not going to be fluent in pronunciation.
 However, you do need StudySpanish to have a solid knowledge of pronunciation, verb conjugations, and grammar.